connervieira/Predator/README.md

 ## Description

 Predator is a multipurpose camera platform focused on license plate reading and object recognition.
 Predator can analyze pre-recorded video from dashcams, security cameras, or other devices, as well as real-time video streams from live vehicle-mounted cameras and static webcams.
 In addition to video analysis, Predator is also capable of acting as a traditional dash-cam or security camera, eliminating the need to install multiple devices for a single usage situation.
 When installed in a vehicle, Predator can seamlessly detect objects and license plates as you drive, sending you alerts automatically based on customizable criteria.
-When installed as a stationary security camera, Predator can run in the background, sending information to webhooks, or use audio alerts to indicate important events.
+When installed as a stationary security camera, Predator can run in the background, and use push notifications or audio alerts to indicate important events.

 ## General Features